Iron

 51+ years8 mg8 mg

-These values correspond to the RDA for total iron, which encompasses both dietary iron (iron assimilated from iron-rich foods) and iron supplements.
-The need for supplementation depends on the amount of iron absorbed from one's diet.
-It’s important to avoid exceeding the RDA to prevent excessive iron intake.[1]
+These values correspond to the RDA for total iron, which includes both dietary iron (iron assimilated from iron-rich foods) and iron supplements.[4]

-Notably, for infants up to 6 months of age, these values specifically refer to adequate intake (AI), because there is insufficient evidence to establish an RDA for this age group.[1]
-The Institute of Medicine (IOM) determined the daily AI by multiplying the average iron content in human milk (0.35 mg/L) by the average milk intake of exclusively breastfed infants (0.78 L/day), resulting in an AI of 0.27 mg/day of iron.
-These values don’t account for potential variations in the iron concentration of human milk.[3]
+Notably, for infants up to 6 months of age, these values specifically refer to the adequate intake (AI), because there is insufficient evidence to establish an RDA for this age group.
+It is based on the average amount of iron obtained through breast milk.[4]

-For preterm breastfed infants, a daily oral iron dosage of approximately 2 mg/kg is estimated to be appropriate for preventing iron deficiency (ID) or iron deficiency anemia (IDA) in preterm breastfed babies.
-Term breastfed infants typically do not require additional iron until around 4 months, at which point supplementation with 1 mg/kg of iron may or may not be required depending on the infant's health status.
-Formula-fed preterm and term infants may require different dosages if iron supplementation is needed.[2]
+For preterm infants who are breastfed, a daily oral iron dosage of approximately 2 mg per kg of body weight taken until 12 months of age is estimated to be appropriate for preventing iron deficiency or iron deficiency anemia.
+Full-term infants who are breastfed typically do not require additional iron until around 4 months, at which point supplementation with 1 mg per kg of body weight of iron may or may not be required depending on the infant's health status and intake of iron-containing foods.
+Because formula is usually fortified with iron, formula-fed preterm and full-term infants may require different dosages if iron supplementation is needed.[5]

 It is worth noting that iron is most effective when administered on an empty stomach or 2 hours after a meal.
 However, if iron supplements are poorly tolerated due to gastrointestinal side effects, a dose reduction or administration after a meal may be more suitable.[6]